 Truck drivers are also required to have their own insurance.
 Their employers have additional driver insurance for accidents in which the drivers are underinsured.
 They also maintain other large policies that cover property damage and various other liabilities.

-Trucking companies and driver are required to carry so much insurance because of how dangerous it can be if something goes wrong.
-This also allows injured victims to recover fair compensation when they are injured by trucker, no matter what type of truck accident caused the injury.
+Trucking companies and drivers are required to carry so much insurance because of how dangerous it can be if something goes wrong.
+This also allows injured victims to recover fair compensation when they are injured by truckers, no matter what type of truck accident caused the injury.

 Truck drivers must follow hours of service rules that dictate how long they are allowed to drive and how often they need to take breaks.
-If they cause an accident while personally breaking those rules or engaging in any other negligent driving, they are at-fault.
+If they cause an accident while personally breaking those rules or engaging in any other negligent driving, they are at fault.
+Negligent driving can include engaging in distractions, drinking and driving, speeding, reckless driving, or lack of experience.

 Companies are required to perform background checks before hiring.
 They must also conduct periodic evaluations to ensure their employees are still fit to drive.
 Companies that do not fulfill these requirements can be held responsible for a trucking accident.